Close Menu

 2. The Flashlight Night Walk

 Everything looks different after dark.
-A familiar neighborhood street becomes a whole new place when you’re walking through it with a flashlight in hand.
-Put on a jacket, grab a torch, and head out after sunset as a family.
+A familiar neighborhood street becomes a completely new place when you’re walking it with a flashlight in hand.

 A black cat with glowing yellow eyes illuminated by a flashlight beam during a family night walk.